nauskis/Kisko/komentoja.md

 - The most important password to configure is access to the privileged EXEC mode (enable).
 To secure privileged EXEC access, use the `enable secret password` global config command.
 - To secure EXEC access, the console port must be configured by entering line console configuration mode by using `line console 0` global configuration command.
 The zero is used to represent the first and most likely only console interface.
 - Virtual terminal (VTY) lines enable remote access to the device.
 To secure VTY lines used for SSH and Telnet, enter line VTY mode using the command `line vty 0 15`.
 Next specify the VTY password using the `Password password` command.
-Lastly, enavle VTY access using the `login` command.
+Lastly, enable VTY access using the `login` command.
 - The only IP address  the switch needs for remote connection is that of the vlan 1 interface.
 By default, every port is connected to vlan 1, thus when a computer is connected to the switch by e.g Ethernet connection, the switch can be remotely configured.

 ----------------------------------------------------------------------------------------------------------------------------